beefoo/climate-wall-docs/_tech/README.md

 ### Software

-The interactives running on Mac Minis will most likely be running [openFrameworks](http://openframeworks.cc/)-compiled native apps.
+The interactives running on Mac Minis are running web apps compiled as [Electron desktop apps](https://electronjs.org/).

 ### Hardware